-Phraya Pahol’s government refused these demands; instead, Phibun was appointed as commander of the government’s forces, with the task of crushing the rebels.
+Phraya Pahol’s government refused these demands.
+Instead, Phibun was appointed as commander of the government’s forces, with the task of crushing the rebels.
 With their proposals rejected, the Boworadet forces attempted to march to the inner city.
 However, various provincial armies loyal to Prince Boworadet were scuttled by government forces.
 Eventually, the fighting turned bloody and culminated with the rebels crashing a train into a government train before retreating to Korat, unable to beat the superior government army.
-In the end, the rebellion ended in total defeat.
+In the end, the rebellion concluded in total defeat.

 The Boworadet rebellion thus achieved the opposite of what it had intended: the Khana Ratsadon government became increasingly paranoid of counter-revolutionary movements and authoritarian as a result.
 An Act for the Preservation of the Constitution was passed, which allowed the government to imprison or exile suspected dissidents without trial.

 It was into the hands of Phibun that the machinery of this authoritarian government would eventually fall.
 Phibun had become increasingly powerful after the Boworadet rebellion, the suppression of which he had played a key role.
 A scandal erupting from Phraya Pahol’s administration led to his government’s decreasing popularity, and indeed he eventually found himself possessing only a minority in parliament.
 Compelled to resign, Phraya Pahol was replaced by Phibun as prime minister in 1938.